 - The top 3 hurdles parents have with their children during the moving process – and ways to ease the stress.

-- Bailey’s inspirations for writing HOME: His childhood experiences moving cross-country, raising his own two boys, his career as a real estate lawyer – all informed his idea of the family-as-home
+- Bailey’s inspirations for writing HOME: His childhood experiences moving cross-country and raising his own two boys – both informed his idea of the family-as-home

 - The comfort of coming back home to family, whether from camp, school, a trip, or even an overnight sleepover